 Pugh Cabin at Malabar Farm, where the opening scene of the movie was filmed, can only be viewed from the outside, but we love seeing your pictures!

-Q. Can I go on the land where the oak tree is located?
+Q. Can I go on the land where the oak tree was located?

 No. This is private property and is currently being used as farmland.
-Please respect the owner's property and help us support our local farmers by not trespassing.
-Instead of stopping on the road to view the oak tree, get the best picture opportunities from Malabar Farm's property across the street where you can safely park your vehicle.
+Instead of stopping on the road to view where the tree once stood, get the best picture from Malabar Farm's property across the street where you can safely park your vehicle.
 Check with Malabar's staff in the Visitors Center if you have questions.
-The oak tree was taken down by high winds on July 22, 2016.
-At this time you can only see the remains of the tree.

 Q. May I take pictures?